 Our Adult Day Support and Afterschool Services empower both teens and adults to contribute to society and be part of something meaningful.

-Both programs support adults and teens with developmental disabilities so they can:
+Both programs support adults and teens with developmental disabilities so they can become more independent while mastering skills and responsibilities for community living.

 Adult Day Support and Afterschool Services are licensed by the Virginia Department of Behavioral Health and Developmental Services.
 Both programs are Medicaid MR Community-Based Waiver providers.